 “It starts with someone [putting on solar] in the street then everyone is curious.
 They all speak to Matt and ask about the benefits.
 And I’m starting to see more of a shift with people wanting to put green gardens on their garage roofs, or looking into rooftop gardens.”

 This trend is set to strengthen with recent developments in the building codes.
 At the moment the Nationwide House Energy Rating Scheme – aka NatHERS — requires new houses to score at least 6 out of 10 for energy efficiency.
 In 2021, NatHERS is set to be extended to existing homes, so that when you buy or sell, just like household appliances, each property will come with an energy efficiency star rating.
 At which point it’s not just about saving money on a power bill: it directly affects the value of your house.
 So Matt and Georgi are not just champions for sustainability: they’re smart investors.
+Does solar increase the value of my house?
+Yes.

 “I think sustainability is the future of real estate.
 It will become one of the must haves.”

 Georgi Bates is a partner at Cunninghams Real Estate.
 Whether you are looking to buy or sell, or just to find out more about the market, she’s happy to hear from you.
+And if you want to find out more about rooftop solar, explore our website or come to one of our free webinars.

 It was one of those lightbulb moments.
 Ursula Hogben, founding member of Zero Emissions Sydney North (ZESN) was filling up her car at the local petrol station when, chatting to her kids, she said, ‘it’ll seem really strange to you in the future that we all put petrol in our cars and all drove around burning fossil fuels.’
 Her son’s reply pulled her up short.